abhi3700/eosio_gpkbattles_contracts/gpkbatescrow/README.md

     1. set the cards with id & status of each as 'available'
 	- `setcstatus` [External inline]
 	- `withdrawbypl`
+    1. check asset type
+    1. check the card_id is not selected
+    1. transfer the card using inline action
+    1. erase the card_id from `cardwallet` table
+    1. For safety, if the cardwallet table's size is zero then, if the player is still in the players_list, remove from that list.
 	- `disburse`
 * table
 	- `cardwallet`